jhchein/Promptflow-to-Semantic-Kernel/README.md

 This repository demonstrates how to migrate a PromptFlow application to the Semantic Kernel Process Framework, including evaluation and observability (tracing) capabilities.

+## Workshop Guide

+This repository contains a comprehensive [workshop.md](workshop.md) file that can be used as a guide for a hands-on workshop or for self-paced learning.
+It provides step-by-step instructions for all the concepts demonstrated in this repository, from setup and migration to evaluation and deployment.

 ## Project Structure

 ```text